Still growing: Rogers’ downtown farmers market hopes to build on last year’s success

-ROGERS -- As the downtown farmers market returns this spring, organizers hope to continue the community event year-round.
+ROGERS -- As Rogers' downtown farmers market returns this spring, organizers hope to turn the community event into a year-round one.

-The Rogers Local Food Market will open for its 2023 season May 6 at Frisco Plaza at Railyard Park.
+The Rogers Local Food Market will open for its 2023 season May 6 at Frisco Plaza in Railyard Park.
 It will take place each Saturday from May through October.

 "The more food is present, the more successful it is," she said.
 "We'd love to see the vast majority be farmers and food creators."